darealshinji/gendlopen/README.md

   this will be replaced with random code - useful to avoid symbol clashes

 `@X@`:<br>
-  Any line that begins or end with this macro (whitespaces are ignored) will not be processed at all.
+  Any line that begins or ends with this macro (whitespaces are ignored) will not be processed at all.

 `@D:VALUE@`<br>